LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/classes.rst

     obj.def("getName", (const std::string (Pet::*)()) &Pet::getName);
   }

-which is very similar to the native pybind11 `pybind11 code <https://pybind11.readthedocs.io/en/stable/classes.html>`_.
+which is very similar to the native pybind11 code presented in :ref:`pybind11:classes`.
 This example demonstrates a few important aspects of generating class bindings with PYB11Generator:

 * A python class results in the generation of a pybind11 ``class_<>`` declaration.